odoo/documentation/odoo_sh/getting_started/first_module.rst

 .. image:: ./media/firstmodule-test-branch.png
   :align: center

-You can click on the branch in the right panel to access its history.
+In the branches view of your project, you can click on your branch name in the left navigation panel to access its history.

 .. image:: ./media/firstmodule-test-branch-history.png
   :align: center